Catherine is Chief Scientific Officer at Vitaccess.

 She is experienced across a broad range of therapy areas, including dermatology, HIV, breast cancer, multiple sclerosis, and migraine.
 She has also been widely published in peer-reviewed journals.

-Catherine is an active member of the International Society for Quality of Life Research and the Professional Society for Health Economics and Outcomes Research.
+Catherine is an active member of the International Society for Quality of Life Research (ISOQOL) and the International Society for Pharmacoeconomics and Outcomes Research (ISPOR).

 She is a pharmacist by training, and has worked in both hospital and community pharmacy settings.
 She has a PhD in Patient-Reported Outcome Assessment from Cardiff University.

-Catherine lives in North Oxfordshire (UK) with her husband and two sons.
+Catherine lives in North Oxfordshire with her husband and two sons.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.